The Child of Heaven

 “So, there are others besides me?”

-Leila held his right hand lightly and gave it a warm shake.
-As she released it, she studied it carefully and noticed he had six fingers.
+She held his right hand lightly and gave it a warm shake.
+As she released it, she examined it carefully and noticed he had six fingers.
 Leila glanced at his left hand.
 It was the same.
 They looked much like hers, except his index fingers were slightly longer than any she’d seen before.

 “You have six fingers on each hand.
 What’s that called?
 Polydactyl, I think.
 I must look it up.
 Are they all functional?”